 Acupuncture treatment involves the insertion of fine, sterile needles into specific sites (acupuncture points) along the body’s meridians to clear energy blockages and encourage the normal flow of qi through the individual.
 The practitioner may also stimulate the acupuncture points using other methods, including, electro-stimulation and massage, in order to re-establish the flow of qi.

 Acupuncture draws from a history of treating women in pregnancy for thousands of years, but has also been adapted to our modern knowledge of safely and evidence based medicine.
 Studies has shown it to have wonderful benefits for overall wellness, and to counter specific complaints during this time.
 These include morning sickness, hip and lower back pain, depression, breech position and in shortening labour.
 In all the peer- reviewed scientific studies, not one has shown there to be any increased risk for the use of acupuncture in pregnancy or labour.
 Kate and Tom work with your obstetrics team or midwife to help you through a healthy pregnancy.

-Restore specialises in acupuncture for womens health in north sydney, and we are therefore located in St Leonards, close to our patients care centres at RNS hospital, the Mater Hospital and North Shore Private.
+Restore has a keen interest in acupuncture for womens health in North Sydney, and we are therefore located in St Leonards, close to our patients care centres at RNS hospital, the Mater Hospital and North Shore Private.

 Acupuncture and Sport Rehabilitation

 Acupuncture has been beneficial for treating many injuries and painful conditions, and is a useful complementary therapy for any type of sport rehabilitation.
 Acupuncture can be helpful in treating a number of symptoms that may arise with injury such as inflammation and swelling, acute and chronic pain , nerve damage or impingement, decreased range of movement and decreased circulation to muscles and tissues.
 These can arise from either acute trauma or overuse.

 These effects are accomplished during treatment because acupuncture: